Basic Personal Amount

 • Employers must complete and sign the T2200S form and provide a copy to the employee if the employee chooses to use the detailed method to calculate their home office expenses.
 If the employee is required to pay for expenses other than home office expenses, the employer should complete form T2200 instead

-3) Declaration of Conditions of Employment (T2200) - This is the only option available for tax year 2024
+3) Declaration of Conditions of Employment (T2200) - This is the only option available for tax year 2024 and future

 • Employers must complete and sign the T2200 form and provide a copy to the employee if the employee chooses to deducted expenses from their income.
 These expenses can include work-space-in-the-home expenses, vehicle expenses, and a variety of other expenses.